Distribution-Protocol/ERCProtocolDraft/README.md

 ## Motivation
 This standard solves the following problems.

 - Copy Issuance of Unique Artwork/Content: Artists create unique artworks.
 There could be multiple collectors who want to keep a copy of their artworks.
 This standard serves as a tool to issue multiple copies of the same kind.
-The copies can be created with different functions and under different conditions.
+The copies can be created with different functions and under different rules.
 It gives sufficient flexibility to both the Creator and the Collector.
 - Partial Copyright Transfer: This standard enables Creators to conditionally delegate the copyright, i.e. the right to produce derivative work, to the Collectors.
 There is no need to sell the original copy, i.e. creator token, in the market.
 The Creator can instead keep the token as proof of authorship, and the key to manage copy issurance.

 This standard will serve a wide range of usecases, coupled with the followings:

 - Decentralized storage facilities, such as Arweave, that enables permissionless, permanent and tamper-proof storage of content.
 The purchase of any copy NFT guarantees the owner the right to access such content.
-- Decentralized Encrption Protocol, such as Lit Protocol, that enables the encryption of content specified by on-chain conditions.
+- Decentralized Encrption Protocol, such as Lit Protocol, that enables the encryption of content specified by on-chain rules.
 This enables selective reveal of content based on Copy NFT ownership and its expiry date.

 People with the following use cases can consider applying this standard:
 - Creator of any unique Art/Music NFTs can use this standard to sell copies to audiences.
 With this standard, they can retain some control over the copies.